IR MENU

 Yellow Hat deems those who do not fall under any of the following items to be independent.

-Our Nominating and Remuneration Committee is comprised of the Representative Director and President as well as Independent Outside Directors and Independent Outside Audit & Supervisory Board Members who were selected by resolution of the Board of Directors.
-The committee conducts examinations at the request of the Board of Directors and reports its conclusions to the Board of Directors, from the perspective of securing the objectivity and transparency of the determination process with regard to the appropriateness of the appointment and reappointment of Directors (including the Representative Director), and with regard to the dismissal of Directors, the Director remuneration system and remuneration levels.
+Our Nominating and Remuneration Committee is comprised of independent outside officers selected by resolution of the Board of Directors, and the Representative Director and President, who as a member is thoroughly informed about the current remuneration system as well as the duties of each position.
+The Committee conducts examinations at the request of the Board of Directors and reports its conclusions to the Board of Directors, from the perspective of securing the objectivity and transparency of the determination process with regard to the appropriateness of the appointment and reappointment of Directors (including the Representative Director), and with regard to the dismissal of Directors, the Director remuneration system and remuneration levels.

-Of the five members of the Nominating and Remuneration Committee, three are Independent Outside Directors.
+Of the five members of the Nominating and Remuneration Committee, three are Independent Outside Directors, constituting a majority.

 Directors who are deeply knowledgeable about areas such as tax matters, accounting, and law are elected to Yellow Hat’s Board of Directors to serve as Directors to supervise each division and as Outside Directors.
 Currently, nine Directors (of whom three are Independent Outside Directors) are in office.
 Yellow Hat believes this to be an appropriate size for swift and appropriate decision making as well as for the continuous execution of supervision.
 In the election of Directors, the Nominating and Remuneration Committee conducts an advance examination into candidates’ adequacy at the request of the Board of Directors and reports its conclusions to the Board of Directors.
 The Representative Director and President strives for the enhancement of examination through the submission of adequate materials to each committee member for consideration (including materials concerning candidates; as well as outlines of new management systems, including the duties of Directors), and through efforts such as establishing opportunities for Director candidates and committee members to come in contact with each other.